Kyle-J/RestKit/README.md

  - Added search and field params to the response
  - Updated status in response to HTTP code (was "SUCCESS")
  - Added RESTDB controller for processing standard look ups via database
- - Change queries to use query builder instead of ORM for speed (200% faster lookups)
+ - Change queries to use query builder instead of ORM for speed (200% faster look-ups)
  - Added APC caching for record look-ups
  - Removed version number from URL and added to content type (application/json;application&v=1)
  - Changed ETag to only generate for look ups under 20 records (was causing PHP memory limit errors for large result sets)